Medikenji/TinyBit/README.md

 # TinyBit
-A single header compression library
+A single header compression library for C++ 11